QIWI-API/topup-wallet-docs/_check-deposit_en.html.md

 QIWI Wallet Top-Up API provides Agent with ability to check if the user is registered in QIWI Wallet system and whether its account can be replenished.

+If you need only check of the user registration, you can use [another request](#check-user).

 ## Request format

 ### Request parameters